Tutorial: Use playbooks with automation rules in Azure Sentinel

-In the incidents page, select an incident and click on View full details.
+In the Incidents page, select an incident and click on View full details.

 In the Alerts tab, click on the alert you want to run the playbook on, and scroll all the way to the right and click View playbooks and select a playbook to run from the list of available playbooks on the subscription.

-In this tutorial, you learned how to run a playbook in Azure Sentinel.
-Continue to the how to proactively hunt for threats using Azure Sentinel.
+In this tutorial, you learned how to use playbooks and automation rules in Azure Sentinel to respond to threats.